hashed-io/Grants-Program/Afloat-Payments.md

 This proposal is one of two phases that will enable Afloat users to fund their accounts, transfer, buy and sell tax credits using their traditional bank accounts without worrying about compliance or KYC requirements.

 ### Next Phases
-This proposal covers Afloat migration of the current functionality.
-Below are future phases that expand it:

 #### Phase 2
 9. Burning tokens when a user makes a withdrawal.